 2) Answers to questions.

-Alloy carpet - a continuous carpet of plants that are intertwined with each other by roots.
+Floating carpet - a continuous carpet of plants whose roots are intertwined with each other.

-What kind of amazing moss-sphagnum plant is this you will learn from the text (p.
-50).
+What is this amazing plant You will learn about sphagnum moss from the text (page 50).

 Reading aloud.